dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud-apis/metadata-api.md

  dbt Cloud serves a [GraphQL API](https://metadata.cloud.getdbt.com/graphql) which supports arbitrary queries over this metadata.
 This API is an incredibly rich resource for evaluating data health long-term or at a moment-in-time.

- The endpoint for this API is `https://metadata.cloud.getdbt.com/graphql`.
+ The endpoint for this API is `https://metadata.YOUR_ACCESS_URL/graphql`.
+Replace `YOUR_ACCESS_URL` with the appropriate [Access URL](/docs/deploy/regions-ip-addresses) for your region and plan.
+For example, if your region is North America multi tenant, your endpoint is `https://metadata.cloud.getdbt.com/graphql`.

 ## Prerequisites